pwrzosek/tJMagnonHolon/docs/src/guide.md

     ```
     Norms of residuals close to zero indicate well converged values.

-If you calculate only few eigenvalues, it is unlikely to happen, but in case you cannot converge desired number of eigenvalues, you may need to increase dimension of Krylov subspace.
+There should be no problems with convergence if you calculate just few eigenvalues.
+But in case you cannot converge desired number of eigenvalues, you may need to increase dimension of Krylov subspace.
 You can achieve this by setting keyword argument `kryldim` to value higher than 30 (which is default value).
 You can also set value smaller than 30 to save memory e.g. when looking for the lowest eigenvalue (and eigenvector) of a large system.
 Remember that `kryldim` cannot be smaller than `howmany`.